ImAbdollahzadeh/Triangle_Rasterizer/README.md

 ## Triangles

-Okay, now it is ime to define a triangle as folows:
+Okay, now it is ime to define a triangle as follows:

 	typedef struct _triangle {
 		point    * p0;